Celthros/ouwtest_theme/README.md

 - Node.js (23.8.0 or higher)
 - NPM (10.9.2 or higher)
 - NVM (version 23.8.0 or higher)
+- Dart SASS (version 1.89.0 or higher) - Node-SASS is now deprecated
 - Yarn (v4.9.1)
 - PHP (for WordPress) Version 8.2 or higher
 - WordPress installation